You have turned-in this assignment. You can review the lesson and see your previous answers.

 Today, we have four keywords.

-I'll say the keyword first and then I'm gonna ask you to repeat it back to me.
+I'll say the keyword first, and then I'm gonna ask you to repeat it back to me.

-So our first keyword is climate.
+So, our first keyword is climate.

 Awesome.

-Our second key word is settlement.
+Our second keyword is settlement.

 Excellent.

-Our next key word is misconception.
+Our next keyword is misconception.

-And finally, stereotype.
+Brilliant, and finally, stereotype.

 That is amazing.

-So let's find out what these words mean.
+So, let's find out what these words mean.

-So climate is the average weather conditions over a long period of time.
+So, climate is the average weather conditions over a long period of time.

 A settlement is a place where people live and often work.

-Misconceptions are incorrect ideas or opinions that people have, and a stereotype is a set idea that people might have about a person, place, or thing, but which is often not true in reality.
+And a stereotype is a set idea that people might have about a person, place or thing, but which is often not true in reality.

-So we're going to be using all these keywords as we progress through our lesson today.
+So, we're going to be using all these keywords as we progress through our lesson today.

-So in today's lesson about comparing northern Italy with my UK region, we've got two parts.
+So, in today's lesson about comparing Northern Italy with my UK region, we've got two parts.

-The first part of the lesson, we're going to be reviewing our learning about northern Italy.
+The first part of the lesson, we're going to be reviewing our learning about Northern Italy.

-And in the second part of the lesson we're going to be reflecting on some similarities and some differences.
+And in the second part of the lesson, we're going to be reflecting on some similarities and some differences.

 I'm ready to go.